 The Service Plunge provides a select group of first-year students with the opportunity to create lasting bonds throughout their college career by participating in service projects, team-building experiences and leadership development activities.

 A yearlong commitment, the Service Plunge begins with a month-long "Get to Know Newport" experience, which includes one service or social activity each week.
-During Columbus Day weekend, students will retreat to a local campground, where activities could include a ropes course, forestry cleanup and serving dinner at a local shelter.
+During Columbus Day weekend, students retreat to a local campground, where activities could include a ropes course, forestry cleanup and serving dinner at a local shelter.

 Service Plunge Facilitators

-Major: English literature and philosophy
+Major: English communications and psychology

 Joseph Santa Maria '16